top of page

 Nat x

-ADHD Career Coach Nat Harrison from Ayama Coaching London
+Career Coach Nat Harrison

-Career Coach Nat Harrison of Ayama Coaching
+ADHD Career Coach Nat Harrison of Ayama Coaching

-Hi, I am Nat.
-I help people become more fulfilled and happy in their working lives by aligning their careers or businesses with their skills, values, and interests and helping them overcome barriers to making the desired change.
+Hi, I am Nathalina (everyone calls me Nat).
+I help people become more fulfilled and happy in their working lives by aligning their careers or businesses with their skills, values, and interests, and by helping them overcome barriers to success at work.

-I am also a trained ADHD coach.
-I work with neurodivergent people who want to harness their brains for the better and improve their relationships with themselves.
+I am a Certified Specialist ADHD coach, and I work with neurodivergent people who want to harness their brains for the better, improve their relationships with themselves and manage their symptoms.

-Book a FREE consultation below if you would benefit from some coaching on your work life.
+Book a consultation below if you would benefit from some coaching on your ADHD and working life.

 Comments